Students with Disabilities

 Can an in-person special education teacher be assigned to teach remote only students or blended students on remote days?

-Yes.
-The in person special education teacher can be assigned to teach students working remotely should their schedule allow.
-For example, a special education teacher that is programmed to teach two periods each day of blended in-person ICT may support that class as the blended remote ICT teacher with their remaining 3 periods or may be scheduled to provide 3 periods of direct services (SETSS, ICT, SC) to either a blended in-person class or a remote class, or a combination of both.
-This is true for all special education assignments including Integrated Co-teaching (ICT).
+Yes, the in-person special education teacher can be assigned to teach students working remotely should their schedule allow.
+For example, a special education teacher who is programmed to teach two periods each day of blended in-person integrated co-teaching may be scheduled to provide three periods of direct services (such as SETSS and special class) to either a blended remote class or fully remote class, or a combination of both.
+This is true for all special-education assignments, including integrated co-teaching classes.

 What are the caseload limits for blended remote special education teachers?

-To allow for teaching blended remote cohorts on different days, blended remote special education teachers can teach double their typical caseload, (i.e., a blended remote special education teacher can be assigned to one 12:1:1 class and one 8:1:1 class or two 12:1:1 classes; an ICT teacher can have double their typical caseload as long as they are not teaching more than 12 students with IEPs at any given time and the 60%/40% ratio is maintained).
-Special Educators should not exceed the ICT class ratio, or maximum Special Education class size during synchronous instruction in a given time.
+To allow for teaching blended-remote cohorts on different days, blended-remote special education teachers can teach double their typical caseload.
+For example, a blended-remote special education teacher can be assigned to one 12:1:1 class and one 8:1:1 class or two 12:1:1 classes.
+Likewise, an ICT teacher can have double their typical caseload as long as they are not teaching more than 12 students with IEPs at any given time and the ratio of 40% special education and 60% general education students is maintained.